bettergovph/govchain/README.md

 ---

-**GovChain by BetterGov.ph**: A foundational blockchain platform for government transparency - extend it to meet your needs.
+**OpenGovChain by BetterGov.ph**: A foundational blockchain platform for government transparency - extend it to meet your needs.